 Trahan Winery specializes in high quality wines available at very decent prices.
 The winery is owned by Chuck Custodio (the winemaker), his wife and his mother.
 Representative of the three owners is is their logo, which is three purple intertwined rings.
 During our Napa wine odyssey, we have heard many stories about how Napa winemakers got into the business.
 Chuck’s story starts with a visit to the valley and a tour on the Napa Wine Train in the mid 1990’s.
-He was an engineer for a Bay Area company and getting into the wine business was the last thing on his mind.
-His last wine of the day was a 91′ Stags’ Leap Winery Petite Sirah which made an indelible impression.
+He was an engineer for a San Jose Bay Area based company and getting into the wine business was the last thing on his mind.
+His last wine of the day on the train was a 91′ Stags’ Leap Winery Petite Sirah which made an indelible impression.

 He asked around about this varietal and was recommended to visit Vincent Arroyo winery which was known for their delicious Petite Sirahs.
-Unfortunately he was told this winery is located on Tubbs Lane and after driving back and forth on this north valley road he gave up and headed south.
+Unfortunately he was told this winery is located on Tubbs Lane and after driving back and forth on this up-valley road he gave up and headed south.
 Fortunately he saw the sign correctly identifying Arroyo’s location on Greenwood Ave.
 Long story short, eventually he ended up working at Vincent Arroyo while simultaneously taking wine classes at Napa Valley College and making the commute back and forth between the valley and San Francisco…four hours of driving each day, working and then studying – majorly intense.

 The barrel samples were all young wines of course, not yet polished but the one that really stood out was the Merlot.
 It was already full of great fruit, big but not “in your face big” with a rounded mouth feel and a smooth finish.
 Trahan also makes a 100% varietal Petit Verdot.
 This wine started out aging with the intent to be simply used for blending.
 This varietal can scream tannins by itself but in this case the tannins are very well managed and the aromatics spectacular.
-Also look for their very drinkable Napa Cabernet Sauvignon and a Pinot noir.
+Also look for their very drinkable Napa Cabernet Sauvignon and a Pinot Noir.
 As Chuck says, “our customers become part of our family” – this is very true for small boutique wineries in which the individual relationships with customers are extremely important and valued.

 The bouquet is extremely elegant – with floral notes and pleasing high toned fruits.
 This wine opens up beautifully in the glass as it breathes – revealing a more complex bouquet over time with a hint of dustiness and mocha creeping into the background.
 The entry on the palate is also elegant but you realize this wine has some power as its intensity and tannin profile builds quickly towards the finish and the moderate tannins linger for some time.
 The wine is a very good value based on the quality and location of the fruit source.